Parenting vs. Adoption [Pros and Cons]

-Step 1: Consider your financial situation.
+Step 1: Consider your financial situation (because parenting is expensive).

 Financial instability is often one of the main reasons women facing an unplanned pregnancy are unsure if they are ready to parent.
 It’s understandable; kids aren’t cheap.
 The latest report from the U.S. Department of Agriculture states the average cost for a single mother to raise a child to age 17 is $233,610.
 This is a large sum of money to anyone, particularly someone who hasn’t been financially preparing for it.

 This does not, however, automatically mean that you should choose adoption vs. “keeping” the baby.
 Fortunately, there are many financial resources for you to use, as Woman, Infants, and Children (WIC) and Medicaid can help relieve some of the financial strain for food and healthcare.
 Also remember, your financial situation may be temporary and can change quickly — so financial concerns should not be the sole determining factor in your choice of adoption instead of keeping the baby.

 It’s also true that, if you believe that raising this baby will be a financial struggle for you, your child, or perhaps even for your other children, adoption will ensure your child has the financial stability and endless opportunities every mother wants for her child.

 In addition, if you choose to make an adoption plan, all of your legal, medical, adoption planning and counseling services will be provided at no cost to you.
 You may also be eligible to receive help with certain pregnancy-related living expenses, including rent, utilities, groceries, and more.